freeCodeCamp/freeCodeCamp/guide/english/css/padding/index.md

 ## Common Pitfalls
-Do note, while padding and margins are similar in 'adding spaces between elements' context.
-Padding is included into the element dimensions, while margins are excluded from the element dimensions.
+Do note, while padding and margins are similar in the context of 'adding spaces between elements', padding is **included** into the element's dimensions, while margins are not.

 ## Browser Support
 It is effectively supported in all browsers (since IE6+, Firefox 2+, Chrome 1+ etc)